learning-zone/sql-basics/README.md

 ANSWER: c) Both a & b

-#### Which of the following query will correctly create the view of Employee table having fields fname,lname,dept?
+## Q. Which of the following query will correctly create the view of Employee table having fields fname,lname,dept?

 a) Create View emp_v In select fname,lname,dept from Employee;
 b) Create View emp_v As select fname,lname,dept from Employee;